Frequently Asked Questions

 When are applications due to the Online Masters Program in Neuroscience?

-• Applications are due March 31 to begin August/Fall.
+• Applications must be complete by June 1 to begin August/Fall.

 • No. Applications are only accepted to begin in the Fall.